Boson-fermion complementarity in a linear interferometer: An identity relating the determinant and permanent of a matrix: Proofs

-The set $(\sigma^{(0)})^{|\nu|}$ represents the $|\nu|$-fold Cartesian product of the set $\sigma^{(0)}$ with itself.
-It can be seen as the set of all possible $|\nu|$-element sets , whose elements are between $1$ and $N$, as well as all their possible permutations.
-If we denote by $Q^{(N)}_{|\nu|}$ the set of all possible $|\nu|$-element sets whose elements are between $1$ and $N$, we have
+The set $[N]^{|\nu|}$ is the set of all possible $|\nu|$-element sets , whose elements are between $1$ and $N$, as well as all their possible permutations.
+If we denote by $Q^{(N)}_{|\nu|}$ the set of all ordered $|\nu|$-element sets whose elements are between $1$ and $N$, we have

 where $\pi \left(\beta\right)$ represents the set of all possible permutations of $\beta$.
 With this, we have